Limburgsgeboortecohort/Residential-air-pollution-oculomotor-markers/README.md

 ## Reproducibility

-The analysis code is made publicly available to facilitate transparency and reproducibility of the statistical workflow.

 Because the underlying participant-level data cannot be publicly distributed, the analyses cannot be reproduced directly from this repository alone.
 However, the provided scripts document the data-processing steps, variable definitions, statistical models, model diagnostics, sensitivity analyses, multiple-testing procedures, sex-stratified analyses, Bayesian mixture analyses, and figure-generation procedures used for the manuscript.

 Generated analysis outputs are written to the `results/` directory and are not included in the repository.

-## Data availability

-The individual-level ENVIRONAGE cohort data underlying this study are not publicly available.

-The data are currently being used in several ongoing and planned studies that are at different stages of the research and publication process.
-Access to individual-level cohort data is additionally subject to applicable ethical, privacy, and institutional data-governance requirements.

-The analysis code used for the present study is publicly available through this repository.

 ## Citation